-This writing course will continue the development of essential skills learned in ENG 101.
-Students will also learn and practice the various techniques of argumentation/persuasion, working on their own and working with a peer partner.
+This course will focus on continuing the development of essential skills learned in ENG 101.
+Students will also learn and practice the various techniques of argumentation/persuasion, working on their own and with a peer partner.
 Emphasis in this course is on longer and more substantive essays as well as a research paper.
+(3 credits)

 - ENG 101: English Composition 1